negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 The Nagel–Schreckenberg (NS) model is a cellular-automaton framework used to simulate freeway traffic dynamics.
 It captures how traffic jams emerge as a collective phenomenon: when vehicle density increases, interactions between neighboring cars naturally lead to reduced speeds and stop-and-go patterns.

-Taking inspiration from the NS model, in this project we implement a simple cellular authomaton model to simulate the onset of traffic, extending it to include lane-changing behavior in a multi-lane roadway.
+Taking inspiration from the NS model, in this project we implement a simple cellular automaton model to simulate the onset of traffic, extending it to include lane-changing behavior in a multi-lane roadway.
 The roadway is represented as a discrete grid with periodic boundary conditions, where each cell is either empty or occupied by a single car with an associated velocity  $v$.
 Because only one vehicle can occupy a cell at a time, local interactions determine how cars accelerate, brake, or shift lanes.

-Time evolves in discrete steps.
+In this system, time evolves in discrete steps.
 At each time step, every vehicle updates its state according to the model rules: it may advance forward, change lanes (in the multi-lane case), adjust its speed, or become part of a traffic jam depending on its surroundings.

 ## Implementation
 ### Single lane implementation:
-First, we implement a single-lane traffic model as our baseline.
-The road is represented by a 1D array where each position corresponds to a “cell” a car may occupy.
+First, we implement a single lane traffic model as our baseline.
+The road is represented by a 1D array where each position corresponds to a “cell” one car may occupy.
 We randomly place several cars into these cells, assigning each cell a value:
-- $v = -1$     → cell is empty, no car occupies that cell
+- $v = -1$     → cell is empty, no car occupies that cell.
-- $v = 0-5$     → cell is occupied by a car with velocity $0-5$
+- $v = 0-5$     → cell is occupied by a car with velocity $0-5$.

 Starting from these initial conditions, we update the system over discrete time steps.
-During each update, the model applies a sequence of rules—acceleration, braking, random slowing, and movement—which define how traffic evolves.
+During each update, the model applies a sequence of rules - acceleration, braking, random slowing, and movement - which define how traffic evolves.
 1. Acceleration: Any car not already at the maximum speed increases its velocity by 1.
 2. Slowing down: Each car checks the number of empty cells ahead.
 If this distance is smaller than its current velocity, the velocity is reduced to match the available space and avoid collision.
-3. Randomization: With probability $p$ any car with $v$ ≥1 decreases its velocity by 1 to model random driver behavior.
+3. Randomization: With probability $p$ any car with $v$ > 0 decreases its velocity by 1 to model random driver behavior.
 4. Motion: Finally, each car advances forward a number of cells equal to its (possibly adjusted) velocity.

-Below is a visualization of one full update of the single-lane model.
+Below is a visualization of one full update of the single lane model.
 Each iteration consists of steps A–E:

 <table>
   <tr>
     <td width="25%" valign="center" style="padding-right: 25px;">
       <div style="line-height: 2.0;">
-        <p><b>(A)</b> cars start with their initial velocities </p>
+        <p><b>(A)</b> cars start with their initial velocities. </p>
-        <p><b>(B)</b> each car accelerates $v$ → $v+1$ </p>
+        <p><b>(B)</b> each car accelerates $v$ → $v+1$ (if $v<5$). </p>
-        <p><b>(C)</b> cars reduce speed if the space ahead is limited </p>
+        <p><b>(C)</b> cars reduce speed if the space ahead is limited. </p>
-        <p><b>(D)</b> cars may randomly slow down (here the green car slows down $v$ → $v-1$) </p>
+        <p><b>(D)</b> cars may randomly slow down (here the green car slows down $v$ → $v-1$). </p>
-        <p><b>(E)</b> cars move forward according to their final velocity </p>
+        <p><b>(E)</b> cars move forward according to their final velocity. </p>
       </div>
     </td>
     <td width="75%" valign="center">